Training Module

 Third-Party Auditing

-Navigate accreditation, the certification ecosystem, the audit lifecycle, impartiality boundaries & certification decision interfaces
+Navigate accreditation, the certification ecosystem, the audit lifecycle, impartiality boundaries and certification decision interfaces

 Third-party certification audits differ fundamentally from internal audits, operating within a stringent accreditation-driven system that mandates independence and strict separation of audit activity from certification decisions.